ZabbiZos/ZabbiZ-CE/README.md

     //PARMDD       DD *
     SH /path/to/bin/zabxagnt /path/to/config

 Doc's on how to configure Zabbix will follow...
+See "Items.md"  for a list of all items currently available.